lbryio/lbry.com/posts/faq/api-help.md

 category: developer
 ---

+Ensure that `lbrycrd` is running with the `-server` flag, which enables the JSON-RPC API.
+Then use one of the following methods to make API calls.

+Many (though not all) of the calls are the same as those for bitcoin core, which are documented [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list).
+To see the full list of API calls, use the `help` API call.

+## lbrycrd-cli

+    lbrycrd-cli help

+## curl

+    curl --user USER:PASSWORD --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "help", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:9245/

+- `USER` and `PASSWORD` can be found in your lbrycrd.conf file.
+- The `method` field can be any of the supported methods like `getbalance` or `getnewaddress`.
+- `9245` is the default port used, but if you chose a custom port for the server, you'll need to use that instead.
+- If the command accepts parameters, they can be passed inside the `params` array.

+See Also: [important directories](https://lbry.io/faq/lbry-directories).

+## Python

 Here is an example script to get the documentation for the various API calls.
 To use any of the functions displayed, just provide any specified arguments in a dictionary.
-Many (though not all) of the calls are the same as those for bitcoin core, which are documented [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list).

-If for some reason you can't get lbrycrd-cli working to make these calls, make sure you passed -server when starting lbrycrd.
-If it still doesn't work, you can use this command:

-    curl --user USER:PASSWORD --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "COMMAND", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:9245/

-USER and PASSWORD can be found in your lbrycrd.conf file, COMMAND can be any of the supported methods like getbalance or getnewaddress.
-9245 is the default port used, but if you chose a custom port for the server, you'll need to use that instead.
-If the command accepts parameters, they can be passed inside the params array [].

-See Also: [important directories](https://lbry.io/faq/lbry-directories).

-Note: the LBRY API can only be used while either the app or lbrynet-daemon is running.

     import sys
     from jsonrpc.proxy import JSONRPCProxy